-This Citrus Blender Margarita is refreshing, delicious and easy to make at home.
-I love this frozen margarita recipe!
+This Triple Citrus Frozen Margarita is a refreshing blender margarita recipe for the citrus lover!
 It features a combination of orange, lemon and lime and is bursting with fresh citrus flavors.
 The perfect summer drink and great for Cinco de Mayo or taco night too!

 Reasons To Love This Recipe